apache/servicecomb-website/_docs/quick-start-bmi.md

 ServiceComb supports SpringMvc simplified annotations, e.g. `GetMapping`, since version 0.3.0.
 {: .notice--info}

 Note that ServiceComb can auto-generate service contract when annotating endpoints with `@RestSchema`.
-Then configure the endpoint in  `microservice.yaml` as follows to register the contact and microservice to service center.
+Then configure the endpoint in  `microservice.yaml` as follows to register the contract and microservice to service center.
 ```yaml
 APPLICATION_ID: bmi
 service_description: